 Maundy Thursday gets its name from the Latin mandatum, which means “commandment.”
 Maundy Thursday is the time we celebrate Jesus giving people the new commandment that we love one another as he has loved us.

-To celebrate this commandment to love one another, you are invited to share in a common meal of soup and salad in the sanctuary.
-We will have a communal liturgy together at the end of the meal celebrating both Maundy Thursday and Good Friday by doing both communion and a Tenebrae service.
+To celebrate this commandment to love one another, you are invited to share in a common meal of soup in the sanctuary.
+We will have a communal liturgy together at the end of the meal celebrating both Maundy Thursday by doing communion.
 Communion will be done informally by serving each other around the table (so don’t worry about how you partake; you can’t mess it up).
 You will serve one another however feels respectful of Christ to you.
-Tenebrae means “shadows.”
-After communion, we will read Matthew’s account of the Passion of our Lord and experience the growing shadows of sin and this world’s darkness gathering around the cross through the extinguishing of candles throughout our the sanctuary.

 Held the Wednesday evening before Thanksgiving, Shepherd of the Hill joins with other local Presbyterian congregations to give thanks for all that God has given us.